 One short day in a new country is never enough, but we did make good use of our day in Thailand.
 This country used to be called Siam and is a constitutional monarchy.
 We were told they are still sensitive about the portrayal of their King in the movie The King and I, so we were advised not to bring it up with any locals.

-Lunch was at a beautiful spot.
+Lunch was in a beautiful spot.
 We actually ate outdoors in the shade overlooking Chalong Bay, not 20 feet from the water.
 And the food was authentic without being too spicy for Western tastes.
-A few highlights of our family style menu were batter fried fresh waterweed with shrimp, steamed curry fish mousse in banana leaves and stir fried local pak miang (looks like spinach) with egg.
+A few highlights of our family style menu were batter-fried fresh waterweed with shrimp, steamed curry fish mousse in banana leaves and stir-fried local pak miang (looks like spinach) with egg.
 Served with some local Thai beer, we were in heaven.
-Did we mention it was over 100 degrees today.
-Up until this point we were in shaded and waterfront areas where there was at least some breeze.
+Did we mention it was over 100 degrees today?
+Up until this point, we were in shaded and waterfront areas where there was at least some breeze.

 Two more days at sea to rest up before we get to Sri Lanka, formerly known as Ceylon.
 We will have three days there in two ports including two Cruise Specialists tours.

 The days seem to be speeding up.
 We have completed 73 of our 115 days for this voyage.
 Still lots more to come.
 We hope you are enjoying the ride.

 Contact a Cruise Specialists Expert to start planning your own magnificent adventure 888-993-1318